U.S. Alerts

 Hazardous Weather Outlook

-A slight chance of showers and thunderstorms between midnight and 1am.
-Mostly cloudy, with a low around 67.
-South wind around 5 mph.
-Chance of precipitation is 20%.
+A chance of showers and thunderstorms before 8pm, then showers likely and possibly a thunderstorm between 8pm and 11pm, then showers likely after 11pm.
+Mostly cloudy, with a low around 64.
+Southwest wind around 5 mph becoming calm.
+Chance of precipitation is 70%.

 Friday